 Upcoming CPCA Events

-This year’s FGM will be hosted at McMaster University giving members the opportunity to network with future process professionals while participating in our business meeting.
+This year’s FGM was hosted at McMaster University giving members the opportunity to network with future process professionals while participating in our business meeting.

 SCHEDULE OF EVENTS

-• Capstone Project / Workshop: “Partner with Local Colleges for Member Projects”
+10:00: Capstone Project / Workshop: “Partner with Local Colleges for Your Projects”

-• Mathew Wilson, Senior Vice-President, Canadian Manufacturers and Exporters (CME) “The Economics of Automation in Changing Times”
+11:30: Mathew Wilson, Senior Vice-President, Canadian Manufacturers and Exporters (CME): “The Economics of Automation in Changing Times”

-• Networking Lunch and Concurrent Alumni Keynote / Job Fair
+12:30: Networking Lunch and Concurrent Alumni Keynote / Career Fair

 A capstone project takes place in the final year in a college program and is a course where students apply the skills and knowledge they have acquired during their previous courses through a project.
 A capstone project usually includes designing and building a small prototype, system or unit.
 It is called a capstone because it represents a crowning achievement as a capstone does in architecture.
 Due to significant emphasis on applied training by the government, all colleges are looking at adding capstone course to their programs.